proffnick/react-cloudinary-upload-widget/README.md

         // Located on https://cloudinary.com/console/
         uploadPreset={'preset1'} // check that an upload preset exists and check mode is signed or unisgned buttonText={'Open'} // default 'Upload Files'
+        className={'btn'} // indicate your button class by the class.
+Default = ''
         style={{
               color: 'white',
               border: 'none',